GautamGupta/bb-legacy-plugins/nicer-permalinks/trunk/readme.txt

 Based on <a href="http://www.technospot.net/blogs/">Ashish Mohta</a> and <a href="http://markroberthenderson.com/">Mark R. Henderson</a>'s <a href="http://blog.markroberthenderson.com/getting-rid-of-forums-and-topic-from-bbpress-permalinks-updated-plugin/">Remove Forum Topic</a> plugin.

-Automatically updates and backups `.htaccess` on activation and restores it on deactivation (if files permissions are correctly set).
+Automatically updates and backups `.htaccess` and restores it when deactivating (if files permissions are correctly set).

 == Installation ==